zndr27/repo_viz/README.md

 Create a virtual environment and install the dependencies from the pyproject.toml file.

+Then run "python -m install --upgrade dagshub" to ensure you have the latest version of the Dagshub CLI.

 ## Run

 Run the app in your terminal using the app.py script.